apache/incubator-devlake-website/versioned_docs/version-v0.16/Configuration/SonarQube.md

 #### Auth Token(s)

-Please use an admin account to create the SonarQube token.
+Please use a system admin account to create the SonarQube token, because some SonarQube APIs require this permission to list all projects.
 Learn about [how to create a SonarQube token](https://sonarqube.inria.fr/sonarqube/documentation/user-guide/user-token/).

 #### Proxy URL (Optional)